SergioCoboLopez/ELN_Sergio/docs/march_23/week_1.md

 Toni says that if you push P out of the equilibrium enough, you will make it such that the predation becomes inactive.

 Fixed and concentration-dependent processes.

+Now, you would be fixing a time (of observation).
+And then, from that time, you will determine the terms that are active and are not.

+Imagine that you fix t=15 hours.
+Calculate critical concentrations based on that time t=15 hours.
+Make a per capita approach.
+Then, instead of dividing by r or m, multiply by $\tau$, your new temporal scale. (tau will be equal to 15 hours).
+Multiply on both sides of the equation by $\tau$.
+Calculate the critical concentrations based on that value of $\tau$.